MathieuM29/Chat-illustration/README.md

 # Chat-illustration
-A static integration of a simple chat using HTML & SCSS
+A static and responsive integration of a simple chat using HTML & SCSS